-Many organisations publish scientific information online—particularly in the government and higher education sectors.
-Scientists often write this content, but the target audience can be fairly broad and often includes people with non-science backgrounds.
-Sometimes web writers or communications staff need to work with scientists to make the content more readable.
-This can be challenging.
+Many organisations publish scientific information online.
+Scientists often write this content, but the target audience can include people with non-science backgrounds.
+Web writers or communications staff work with scientists to make the content more readable.
+This is often challenging.

 Resistance to change

 Some people believe that science writing should be quite formal.
 Anything else is resisted as ‘dumbing it down’.
 As Joe Kimble recently wrote, this type of attitude is hard to shift because “it preys on a vague, undeveloped sense of literary quality”.